siekmanj/sieknet/README.md

 # sieknet
 ## A dependency-free neural network library written in C
-This is a neural network and deep learning library written in C which implements various machine learning algorithms.
+This is a recurrent neural network and deep learning library written in C which implements various machine learning algorithms.
+I have mostly focused on recurrent and memory-based networks while writing this, because these interest me the most.

 It has no mandatory dependencies and is written completely from scratch - all you need to compile and run this code is `gcc` or any C compiler.

-As of April 2019, Sieknet has support for GPUs via OpenCL 1.1 (as this was the most recent version my graphics card supports).
+As of April 2019, you can run sieknet on your GPU via OpenCL 1.1.
 If you don't need to use the GPU, you don't need to worry about installing OpenCL - it is an optional dependency.

-If you would like to use the GPU, you need to #define SIEKNET_USE_GPU.
+If you would like to use the GPU, you need to #define SIEKNET_USE_GPU when compiling.
 You can put this in include/conf.h, or declare it with the -D flag (check the Makefile for an example).

 Features include:
  - [x] basic multiplayer perceptron (MLP)